 The INSEAD Executive Master in Finance programme is designed to prepare the next generation of leaders that will drive the finance industry into the future.
 Applicants must either take the GMAT, the GMAC Executive Assessment (EA) or the GRE – all of which provide a uniform and standardised way of evaluating candidates’ aptitude to cope with the intensity and breadth of the programme.

 What does it take to apply to the #1 MBA programme in the world (ranked by the Financial Times 2016 & 2017)?
-Managing Director of the MBA Programme at INSEAD Minh Huy Lai sheds light on our MBA admissions criteria, GMAT requirement, recommendation letters, interviews and more.
+Former Managing Director of the MBA Programme at INSEAD Minh Huy Lai sheds light on our MBA admissions criteria, GMAT requirement, recommendation letters, interviews and more.

 Is an MBA only for people with business backgrounds?
 What if your previous work experience doesn’t seem to fit into any of the more traditional pre-MBA profiles such as consulting, finance and corporate?
 Assistant Director of MBA Marketing and Recruitment Michael Wort shares insights as well as admissions advice for applicants with “non-traditional” backgrounds.